szweibel/site-agent/README.md

-# Claude Answer Engine
+# Site Agent

-A generalized framework for building Claude-powered answer engines for any domain.
+Turn any website or domain into a Claude-powered Q&A agent.

 ## What is this?

 This framework extracts the proven patterns from a production library reference agent into reusable components.
-Build domain-specific AI agents with:
+Transform your website content into an intelligent agent that answers questions with:

 - 🚀 **Server-Sent Events (SSE) streaming** - Real-time responses
 - 💬 **Conversation history** - Multi-turn conversations